Career Readiness Competencies

 Ways To Build This Competency

-- Make decisions and solve problems using sound, inclusive reasoning and judgment.
+- Make decisions and solve problems using sound reasoning and judgment.

 - Gather and analyze information from a diverse set of sources and individuals to fully understand a problem.